-Because of their prophylactic overuse, lack of efficacy, unique persistence, high overall environmental costs (including to threatened and endangered species), and gross overproduction, the Administrator should grant this Petition in order to reduce harm to public health and the environment from the unnecessary overuse of neonicotinoid and other systemic insecticides.
+Because of their prophylactic overuse, lack of efficacy, unique persistence, high overall environmental costs (including to threatened and endangered species), and gross overproduction, the Administrator should grant this Petition in order to reduce harm to the environment and public health from the unnecessary overuse of neonicotinoid and other systemic insecticides.
 EPA should then promptly issue an amended regulation, as provided above, revoking its regulatory waiver in 40 CFR § 158.400(e)(1) and reinstating the pre-1984 requirement that applicants submit product performance data showing efficacy prior to the EPA's consideration of proposed systemic insecticide registrations.
-For current registrations of the systemic insecticides, the registrants should be directed to submit, within six months, data demonstrating that the benefits of each product exceeds it costs, without which the agency should revoke the product's registration.
+For current registrations of the systemic insecticides, the registrants should be directed to submit, within six months, data demonstrating that the benefits of each product exceed it costs, in the absence of which the agency should revoke the product's registration.
 The Administrator also should take active steps to make that performance data available to the public.